Maine Service Fellow

 To be a Maine Service Fellow, you must…

-• Be at least 20 years of age and hold a college degree (associates, bachelors, or graduate) by the start of their service term in January.
+- Be at least 20 years of age and have attained a college degree (associates, bachelors, or graduate) within the last five years.

 How to Apply

-Send a resume along with a cover letter expressing your interest and fit for a position in climate action, public service, and volunteerism to Kirsten Brewer at service.commission@maine.gov
+Send a resume along with a cover letter expressing your interest and fit for a position in climate action, public service, and volunteerism to Maureen Kendzierski at maureen.kendzierski@maine.gov.

-This fall, Volunteer Maine will post 5 new positions with a January start date.
-In the meantime, send your resume and cover letter to Kirsten.
+This fall, Volunteer Maine will post 4 new positions with a mid-May to mid-June start date.
+In the meantime, send your resume and cover letter to Lucy.
 She will keep them on file and reach out to you when the specific positions and host sites are finalized.

 Maine Service Fellows welcomes applicants, participants, and partners of all backgrounds including diverse race, color, sex, sexual orientation or gender identity, physical or mental disability, religion, age, ancestry, national origin, familial status or genetics.
 Reasonable accommodations are provided to qualified individuals with disabilities upon request.